TocnoWamGovoriyYaNeHacer201145/lua-minus/README.md

 # What it adds
 Here are all the additions (it's better to stop reading the additions here, otherwise the 10 IQ of your brain will simply evaporate)
 ```
 ReturnZero() # Returns zero
 ReturnOne() # Returns one
 StuckLoop() # Don't add it to the code, there will be bad consequences
 ReturnNULL() # Returns NULL (or nil in lua)
 RandomSymbols() # A copy of the RandomSymbols function that was in RANDG
+show("Bye, world?") # show instead of print, because...
+Moon is Moon and Earth is Earth
 ```

 ### License